South Shore English as an Additional Language (SSEAL)

 South Shore English as an Additional Language (SSEAL), funded by the Province of Nova Scotia (Nova Scotia Office of Immigration) provides newcomers on the South Shore (Lunenburg and Queens counties) with free English language training.
 The English classes allow newcomers to develop their oral and written English communication skills by exploring personally relevant themes.
 Please explore our program options below.

-The SSEAL Full Time program consists of 12 hours of instruction each week.
-Classes are held Mondays to Thursday from 9am – noon at the Eurocentres campus, 18 King Street in Lunenburg.
+The SSEAL Full Time program consists of 14 hours of instruction each week.
+Classes are held Mondays to Thursday from 9am – 12:30pm at the Eurocentres campus, 18 King Street in Lunenburg.

 Students can also take advantage of the SSEAL Part Time program in Bridgewater.
-This is an ideal program for students who are not able to attend the Full Time program in Lunenburg but who still want to improve their English.
-Classes are flexible and the instructor strives to work around students’ other commitments.
+This is an ideal program for students who are not able to attend the Full Time program in Lunenburg.

-If you are interested in registering, please send the completed registration form to the SSEAL Program Coordinator, Lorenda Barkhouse, at email@example.com
+If you are interested in registering, please send the completed registration form to the SSEAL Program Coordinator at firstname.lastname@example.org

 Useful Links and Services for Newcomers